Recipe Import

 | Meal prep planning | Servings and times correctly extracted |

-If the importer stores "2 cups flour, sifted" as a single text blob instead of parsing it into structured fields, none of these features can work reliably.
+If the importer stores "2 cups flour, sifted" as a single text blob instead of parsing it into structured fields, none of these features work.
 This is why import quality is the number one differentiator between recipe managers.

 Tips for better imports